 Both Jews and Gentiles will serve in official functions in temple worship.

-hosts.
+the LORD of hosts.
 2. But who can endure the day of His coming?
 And who can stand when He appears?
 For He is like a refiner's fire and like fullers' soap.
-3. He will sit as a smelter and
+3. He will sit as a

-purifier of silver, and He will purify the sons of Levi and refine them like gold and silver, so that they may present to the LORD offerings in righteousness.
+smelter and purifier of silver, and He will purify the sons of Levi and refine them like gold and silver, so that they may present to the LORD offerings in

 God will also select priests and temple helpers from among the Gentiles:

-LORD, on horses, in chariots, in litters, on mules and on camels, to My holy mountain Jerusalem," says the LORD, "just as the sons of Israel bring their grain offering in a
+offering to the LORD, on horses, in chariots, in litters, on mules and on camels, to My holy mountain Jerusalem," says the LORD, "just as the sons of Israel bring their grain

 ~ Isaiah 66:20-23 ~